ibm-cloud-docs/key-protect/at-events.md

 ### Registration events
 {: #registration-events}

-#### List registration
+#### List registrations
 {: #list-registration-success}

 The following field includes extra information:

-- The `responseData.totalResources` field includes the total amount of key versions associated with the key.
+- The `responseData.totalResources` field includes the total amount of registrations returned in the response.
 ## Analyzing failed events
 {: #at-events-analyze-failed}

 ### Unable to delete a key
 {: #delete-key-failure}

-If the delete key event has a `reason.reasonCode`of 409, the key could not be deleted because it is protecting one or more cloud resources that have a retention policy.
+If the delete key event has a `reason.reasonCode`of 409, the key could not be deleted because it is possibly protecting one or more cloud resources that have a retention policy.
 Make a GET request to `/keys/{id}/registrations` to learn which resources this key is associated with.
 A registration with `"preventKeyDeletion": true` indicates that the associated resource has a retention policy.
 To enable deletion, contact an account owner to remove the retention policy on each resource that is associated with this key.

+A key may also not be deleted but to a dual auth deletion policy.
+Make a GET request to `/api/v2/keys/{id}/policies` to see if there is a dual authorization policy associated with your key or make a GET request to `/api/v2/instance/policies` to see if there is a dual authorization associated with your service instance.
+If there is a policy set, contact the other authorized user to delete the key or disable the dual authorization policy.

 ### Unable to authenticate while make a request
 {: #authenticate-failure}

-If the event has a `reason.reasonCode` of 401, you do not have the correct authorization to perform {{site.data.keyword.keymanagementserviceshort}} actions in the specified service instance.
+If the event has a `reason.reasonCode` of 401, you may not have the correct authorization to perform {{site.data.keyword.keymanagementserviceshort}} actions in the specified service instance.
 Verify with an administrator that you are assigned the correct platform and service access roles in the applicable service instance.
 For more information about roles, see [Roles and permissions](/docs/key-protect?topic=key-protect-manage-access).

+Check that you are using a valid token that is associated with an account authorized to perform the service action.
+{: note}

 ### Unable to view or list keys in a service instance
 {: #list-keys-failure}

-If you make a call to `GET api/v2/keys` to list the keys that are available in your service instance and `responseData.totalResources` is 0, you may not have the correct authorization to view the requested range of keys.
-Contact an administrator to check your permissions.
-If the service instance contains keys that you're unable to view, verify that you're assigned the applicable [level of access](/docs/key-protect?topic=key-protect-grant-access-keys) to keys in the service instance.
+If you make a call to `GET api/v2/keys` to list the keys that are available in your service instance and `responseData.totalResources` is 0, you may need to query for keys in the deleted state or adjust the `offset` and `limit` parameters in your request.

-If the service instance contains more than 200 keys, you need to use the offset and limit parameters to list another subset of keys.
+### Lifecycle action on a key with registrations did not complete
+{: #protected-resource-key-failure}

+The `responseData.reasonForFailure` and `responseData.resourceCRN` fields contain information on why the action wasn't able to be completed.

+If the event has a `reason.reasonCode` of 409, the action could not be completed due to the adopter key state comflicting with the key state that
+{{site.data.keyword.keymanagementserviceshort}} has.

+If the event has a `reason.reasonCode` of 408, the action could not be completed because {site.data.keyword.keymanagementserviceshort}} was not notified that all appropriate actions were taken within 4 hours of the action request.

 ## Event Severity
 {: event-severity}